pine-vm/pine/README.md

 # Kalmit

-*Simple Persistent Processes*

-Kalmit supports modeling a persistent process using the Elm programming language, by providing:
-+ A framework to automatically persist the process state and restore the app state when the server restarts.
-+ A web server to host a persistent process as a web service:
+*Simple development and operation of web services*

+Implement your web service the simple way, using the [Elm programming language](https://elm-lang.org):

++ Don't worry about connecting to a database or losing application state: The runtime persists each `update` so the app state can be restored.
+To learn more about this feature, see the [guide on persistence in Kalmit](./guide/persistence-in-kalmit.md)
-  + HTTP requests and responses are mapped to Elm types.
++ HTTP requests and responses are mapped to Elm types so that you can work with a strongly typed interface.

+To help you with the operation side, the Kalmit web host supports configuring common functionality:

-  + Admin interface to read and set the process state.
++ Admin interface to read and set the app state, in case you want to manually intervene or monitor.
-  + Additional common functionality like Let's Encrypt, static files, rate-limiting, CORS.
++ Automatically get and renew SSL certificates from Let's Encrypt.
++ Rate-limit client HTTP requests which result in updates of your app.
++ Serve static files on selected paths.

 ## Configure & Deploy